Here we’ll guide you through building a simple race to get you comfortable with how Zone4 Timing works.

 If you are importing racers from a Zone4 Registration you will likely not need to change anything here.
 This is because the type of field was selected when the registration was built, however because we are using a CSV import for today’s task we will need to change the Data Type for the Distance Field.

-This is because that field was brought in as a Number Field, but to use this field to sort racers into groups we will need to make it an option field.
+This is because that field was brought in as a Number Field, but to use this field to sort racers into groups we need to make it an option field.
 So click on the Edit button for the distance field.

 Change the Data Type to Option.
 You will see the two options get populated in a list below the data type.